ChainAgnostic/namespaces/aleo/README.md

 # Syntax

-The `aleo` namespace refers to networks and other objects within the Aleo Network blockchain ecosystem.
+The `aleo` namespace profiles CAIP scheme and behaviors for referring to networks and other objects within the Aleo Network blockchain ecosystem.

 # References